DECEMBER 16, 2022

 In fact, they do a lot.
 From helping customers to contribute towards carbon emissions, planting trees, and launching wooden cards, to assisting in investing in a sustainable future of fintech.
 Remarkably, but the interrelation is now undeniable, even though the situation was very different some time ago.
 Until recently, financial institutions used to concentrate on profit mainly and sustainability in financial services wasn’t mainstream.

 What has changed?
 What was the trigger for brands to become sustainable fintech companies?
 Why do more and more businesses become involved in environmental projects and implement components of financial sustainability?
-And what are the top 10 fintech companies leading the way to environment-friendly finance today?
+And what are the top 10 fintech companies leading the way to green finance today?
 Let’s get to the point and make it all clear for you!

 Why Making Steps Towards Sustainability Is Vital for Modern Fintech Businesses?

 - Sustainability has gone mainstream.
-Well, it seems like nowadays it’s just impossible to stay indifferent to the upcoming climate catastrophe.
+Well, it seems like nowadays, it’s just impossible to stay indifferent to the upcoming climate catastrophe.
 More and more people become conscious consumers and start living in a more eco-friendly way.
 They want their green finance company to align with their values.
 Whether or no, if the top fintech companies want to stay the course, they have to cover the demand.